August 20, 2012: Apple passes a financial milestone as it becomes the most valuable publicly traded stock ever.

 Apple’s rocketship trajectory

 Apple’s record wasn’t a huge surprise.
 Despite the predictions of doom the company faced after Steve Jobs’ death the year before, Apple was clearly on a roll back then.

 In 2011, Apple overtook ExxonMobil to become the world’s most valuable company.
-By mid-2012, its stock was more than 50 percent bigger than ExxonMobil, with over $200 billion separating the two companies’ market caps.
+By mid-2012, its valuation was more than 50% larger than ExxonMobil, with over $200 billion separating the two companies’ market caps.

 Did you have the foresight to invest in Apple back when it was (comparatively) cheap?
 Do you have any horror stories about selling your AAPL holdings before they really took off?
 Let us know in the comments below.